Effective Sales Presentations: 11 Tips to Win Deals + Templates

 Did you know that every presenter at Apple’s product launches speaks for just 10 minutes or less?

-This is because science tells us that the brain gets bored easily, but you can reengage your audience by introducing a change every 10 minutes.
+This is because science tells us that the brain gets bored easily—our attention spans just can’t expand beyond a certain point.
+However, you can reengage your audience by introducing a change every 10 minutes.

-Take this principle and apply it to your sales presentations: If you’re presenting longer than 10 minutes, the prospect’s interest will steadily decrease.
+Apply this principle to your keynote sales presentations: If you’re presenting longer than 10 minutes, the prospect’s interest will steadily decline.
+Wrap it up.

 You’ve got all the pro tips you need to nail your next presentation.

-In the end, you want your presentation to show prospects that you understand their feelings and needs.
-Show you get them by adding a compelling narrative and including customer stories that mirror their own situation.
+In the end, you want to demonstrate that you understand your prospect’s needs and concerns.
+Show you “get” them by adding a compelling narrative and including customer stories that mirror their own situation.

-An effective presentation must also be engaging, which is why picking 3 main points to highlight and adding context with open-ended questions are both essential methods.
+An effective presentation must also be engaging, which is why it’s essential to highlight three main points and add context with open-ended questions.